 NMM is one of the largest healthcare management services organizations in the United States, delivering comprehensive healthcare management services to a client base consisting of health plans, IPAs, hospitals, physicians and other health care networks.
 NMM currently is responsible for coordinating the care for over 600,000 covered patients in Southern and Central California through a network of ten IPAs with over 2,000 contracted physicians.
 On a pro forma basis, the combined organization is expected to provide medical management for over 700,000 patients through a network of over 3,000 healthcare professionals and over 400 employees.
 The combination of ApolloMed and NMM would bring together two complementary healthcare organizations to form one of the nation's largest integrated population health management companies, which we believe will be well positioned for the ongoing transition of U.S. healthcare to value-based reimbursements.
-The proposed Merger, if consummated, is expected to further expand our operating platform for providing high-quality, cost effective valued-based care.
+The Merger, if consummated, is expected to further expand our operating platform for providing high-quality, cost effective valued-based care.

 The waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended ("HSR"), with respect to the proposed Merger expired on July 7, 2017.
 The expiration of the HSR waiting period satisfies a condition to the closing of Merger.
-Consummation of the Merger, which remains subject to other conditions described in the Merger Agreement, including approval by ApolloMed stockholders and the shareholders of NMM, is expected to take place in the second half of calendar year 2017.
+Based on current information and subject to future events and circumstances, consummation of the Merger, which remains subject to other conditions described in the Merger Agreement, including approval by ApolloMed's stockholders and the shareholders of NMM, is expected to take place in the second half of calendar year 2017.